chefs cutting vegetables on cutting board

 Temperature control is a critical aspect of food safety.
 Food handlers need to monitor and maintain the correct temperature of food items to prevent foodborne illnesses.
 Different types of food thermometers are available for specific purposes.

 The most common thermometer type in commercial kitchens is the probe thermometer, also known as a bi-couple thermometer.
 These instruments measure the internal temperature of food through a metal probe, which should be inserted into the thickest part of the item (avoiding bones in meat) to ensure an accurate reading.
-Once removed, it must be cleaned and sanitized to avoid contaminating other foods next time it is used.
+Once removed, it must be cleaned, sanitized and disinfected to avoid contaminating other foods next time it is used.

 If you are measuring surface temperatures of non-food items such as grills and stove tops, you can opt for an infrared thermometer.